-Finally in places they were growing in very damp places within a couple of inches of the base of a sodden ditch, and also thick between the stems of mature hedges.
-Undoubtedly a lot of natural seeding must have taken place.
-But what a delight to see.
+Finally, in places, they were growing in very damp conditions within a couple of inches of the base of a sodden ditch, and also thick between the stems of mature hedges.
+Undoubtedly a lot of natural seeding must have taken place, and what a delight to see.

 Then down to the NBGW, which itself boasts over a mile of snowdrops.
-I don’t know how this was measured, but there were certainly hundreds of thousands/millions throughout the extensive plantings.
+I don’t know how this was measured, but there were certainly hundreds of thousands, or perhaps even millions, throughout the extensive plantings.

-Besides this there is of course the spectacular Great Glasshouse which, housing as it does Mediterranean plants from the areas of the world with this particular specialised climate, is just now exploding into its spring flower flush.
+Besides this there is the spectacular Great Glasshouse which, housing as it does Mediterranean plants from the areas of the world with their need for this particular climate, is just now exploding into its spring flower flush.

 Finally, along the lakesides, more snowdrops and some stunning groups of Hamamelis.

-The whole visit was spectacular, and fully justufies the position of the NBGW as a beautiful winter garden to visit.
-And do plan to go at this time of the year if you can.
-There were very few other visitors when we went which made for a very peaceful afternoon, and an inspirational boost as gardening spirits and effort are a bit limited by the weather to more pruning -Roses, Hydrangeas and Willows.
+The whole visit was spectacular, and fully justifies the position of the NBGW as a beautiful winter garden to visit, and do plan to go at this time of the year if you can.
+There were very few other visitors when we went, which made for a very peaceful afternoon, and an inspirational boost as gardening spirits and effort are a bit limited by the weather to more pruning – roses, Hydrangeas and willows.